Kidco: Plot

 An enterprising middle school boy named Dickie Cessna (Scott Schwartz), who lives at a country club where his father works decides to make some extra money by selling composted horse manure as fertilizer, and has his three sisters, Nene, June and Bette (two of whom are older) join him in the enterprise.
 As their sales increase, they draw increased scrutiny from the state tax board, as well as the large scale competitor who seeks to put them out of business at any cost.

 The children eventually fight a court case brought against them by tax collectors from the State of California.
 They are able to prove that the fertilizer is not taxable as tax had already been paid on the horse feed before the horses processed it into manure, removing one of the counts brought upon them.
 They eventually pleaded guilty to the others, which allows them to stay in business, to the consternation of the adult competitor.

 Cast

 Production

-The film was shot on location in Tucson, Arizona.
+The film was shot on location in Tucson, Arizona in 1982.

+Release

+The movie opened only in Alabama as a "courtesy" release by 20th Century Fox, making only around $125,000 or $500,000, depending on the source.
+The film garnered further exposure from frequent airings on HBO in the mid-80s.